-Where there is a pattern of unsocial behaviour, incidents will be logged in the pupil's individual behaviour file on our Management Information System.
+Where there is a pattern of unsocial behaviour, incidents will be discussed with the Headteacher and or SENCo.
+Checking the wellbeing of all pupils is standing agenda item at every staff meeting.
 It is the responsibility of the class teacher to meet with parents or carers to discuss areas of concern and share strategies and support.
 In turn, it is the parent or carer's responsibility to share with the class teacher or Headteacher any changes in behaviour which are unsocial.

-STEPS early prognosis (see below) may be used by the class teacher with the support of the Headteacher and SENCO if needed.
-This can be used in conjunction with the Roots and Fruits analysis tool (app 1) and anxiety mapping (app 2)

-to support the understanding of the root of the behaviour.
+Therapeutic Thinking early prognosis (see below) may be used by the class teacher with the support of the Headteacher and SENCo if needed.
+This can be used in conjunction with the Roots and Fruits analysis tool (app 1) and anxiety mapping (app 2) to support the understanding of the root of the behaviour.
 This is used where our behaviour policy is being followed, however, the unsocial behaviour is not improving.
 An assess, plan, do, review cycle will be followed to measure the impact of the steps taken to support the pupil in consultation with parents or carers.